Qadi: Indian subcontinent

 Islamic rulers in the subcontinent also used the same institution of the qadi (or qazi).
 The qadi was given the responsibility for total administrative, judicial and fiscal control over a territory or a town.
 He would maintain all the civil records as well.
 He would also retain a small army or force to ensure that his rulings are enforced.

 In most cases, the qazi would pass on the title and position to his son, descendant or a very close relative.
 Over the centuries, this profession became a title within the families, and the power remained within one family in a region.
 Throughout Muslim Regions, we now find various Qazi families who descended through their famous Qazi (Qadi) ancestors and retained the lands and position.
 Each family is known by the town or city that their ancestors controlled.

-Qazis are mostly found in areas of Pakistan, specifically in Sindh.
+Qazis are mostly found in areas of Pakistan, specifically in Sindh as well as India.
 They are now also prominent in small areas of Australia.